 Magnesium, the master mineral

 Magnesium is an essential mineral for good health and optimal biological function.
 Not only does magnesium play a vital role in mitochondrial health, but it also benefits more than 300 enzymes and more than 3,750 magnesium binding sites on human proteins.

 Magnesium’s primary role is to create ATP (Adenosine Triphosphate), the body’s energy currency.
-It also relaxes blood vessels, supports muscle and nerve function and the proper formation of bones and teeth.
+It also relaxes blood vessels, supports muscle and nerve function, and the proper formation of bones and teeth.

 FOOD SOURCES OF MAGNESIUM:

 Although it is recommended taking supplements, the best way to ensure an optimal magnesium level is to eat healthy food.
 A diet full of refined sugar, processed food, and flour is guaranteed to be deficient in this vital mineral.

 Although some good magnesium sources include dark leafy greens, nuts, seeds, beans, avocados, oily fish, dried fruit, and dark chocolate, you can’t get enough of this mineral from within your diet.
-Even if you do eat these foods, it is wise to supplement with Magnesium.
+Even if you do eat these foods, it is wise to supplement with magnesium.

 Five reasons bones need magnesium:

 1. Magnesium is an essential building block of our bodies and makes up to close to 1% of bodyweight.